Solar Rebate and Solar Grant Programs

 Boulder residents and businesses that have installed solar electric or solar thermal (hot water) systems on their property may be eligible for a sales and use tax rebate.
 The city may rebate approximately 15 percent of the city sales and use tax paid on materials and permits for the solar installation.
 To be eligible, taxpayers must file a rebate application within 12 months of the city's final inspection.
 For even more resources on solar in the city Solar section.

-The fall 2015 Solar Grant funding cycle is closed.
-Please check back for details regarding the spring 2016 cycle after the first of the year.
+The spring 2016 Solar Grant funding cycle is now closed.
+Please check back in the fall.

 Funding generated by the solar rebate ordinance is also used to provide grants for the installation of solar electric and solar thermal (hot water) systems on:

 - the facilities of site-based nonprofit organizations and nonprofit organizations that lease city-owned facilities;